Baby

 Featured:

-2. Any very young animal, especially a vertebrate; many species have specific names for their babies, such as kittens for the babies of cats, puppies for the babies of dogs, and chicks for the babies of birds.
+A baby is a very young human being, an infant, from birth to a couple of years old.
+It can refer to any very young animal, especially a vertebrate; many species have specific names for their babies, such as kittens for the babies of cats, puppies for the babies of dogs, and chicks for the babies of birds.

-5. A form of address to a man or a woman considered to be attractive.
+It is also a term of endearment for a girlfriend or boyfriend or a form of address to a man or a woman considered to be attractive.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Baby" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Baby" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools